Herbal Remedies For Mild To Moderate Depression

-Depression is something that afflicts almost everyone at some point in their lives as either a mild or severe emotional issue.
-Because it’s so common, it’s no surprise that there are so many cultures and medical traditions that have used herbs to treat depression throughout time!
+The symptoms of depression can make accomplishing daily tasks difficult and disrupt the functioning of relationships.
+These symptoms may include a low mood, loss of interest, headache, disturbed sleep, and a loss of energy.
 While there are many highly effective chemical antidepressants available by prescription today, some people prefer to go a more natural route with treating their depression.
-If you’re looking for an affordable, safe, and effective way to treat mild to moderate depression symptoms, then a herbal treatment protocol may be right for you.
+In this article, you will be introduced to natural herbs and supplements that have been shown in research to improve symptoms of depression.
+If you are looking for an affordable, safe, and effective way to treat mild to moderate depression symptoms, then an herbal treatment protocol may be right for you.

-Make sure to speak to a licensed healthcare professional before taking any of these herbs.
-While most of these herbs are very safe when taken in small quantities to treat depression, it’s important to seek advice.
-This ensures that there aren’t any contraindications between the herbs and medications that you may currently be taking.
+The following list of herbs and supplements are those that integrative medical practitioners may use alongside other medications and treatments.
+Be sure to speak to a licensed healthcare professional before taking any of the herbs mentioned in this article.
+While most of these herbs are very safe when taken in small quantities to treat depression, it is important to seek advice.
+This ensures that there are not any contraindications between the herbs and medications that you may currently be taking.

-St. John’s Wort is a relatively well-known herb that has been used for centuries as a successful treatment for depression.
-In fact, St. John’s Wort is currently one of the most commonly used treatments for depression in Germany!
+St. John’s Wort (Hypericum perforatum) is a flowering shrub with little yellow flowers native to Europe and parts of Asia.
+It has been used for millennia as a medicinal herb to treat a multitude of illnesses and diseases, especially mental health conditions.
+In fact, St. John’s Wort is currently one of the most used treatments for depression in Germany.
 It is most often taken in a capsule/pill form or drank as a tea, although other methods such as essential oils or consumption of the fresh herb may also be used.
-The recommended dosage of St. John’s Wort is 450mg two times daily; more or less can be taken depending on the precise situation of the individual taking the herb (for example, if the person is also battling other health issues or is on medication the dosage may need to be altered accordingly).

 In another trial, St. John’s Wort was administered to patients along with folic acid.
 The combination functioned by modulating serotonin receptors and assisting in the breakdown of serotonin and noradrenalin, successfully treating depressive symptoms.